Rackmaven is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 Traveling in an RV is the epitome of Ralph Waldo Emerson’s “Life is a journey, not a destination.”
-For those who cannot but heed the call of the road, RVs and motorhomes are a great way to spend the time, whether it’s just over the weekend, couple of weeks, a month, or the whole summer.And, yet, despite being practically on the move the whole time, people still lust for a relaxed bike ride, to enjoy the scenery in a way no motor vehicle can ever hope to match (yes, this includes motorcycles).
-And this is exactly where RV and motorhome mounted bike racks come into play.
+For those who cannot but heed the call of the road, RVs and motorhomes are a great way to spend the time, whether it’s just over the weekend, a couple of weeks, a month, or the whole summer, and, yet, despite being practically on the move the whole time, people still lust for a relaxed bike ride, to enjoy the scenery in a way no motor vehicle can ever hope to match (yes, this includes motorcycles).
+And this is exactly where an RV bike rack comes into play.

 We begin the first leg of this journey with the ever-trusty Swagman and their RV Ladder Rack.
 This is pretty much what it reads on the tin – a bike rack that mounts on your RV’s or motorhome’s ladder.
 Needless to say, if you have one of those models that feature a ladder on the side, this is not exactly the thing for you.

 The rack can carry up to two bikes, provided they weigh no more than 35 pounds each.
 In other words, the maximum load on the rack is 70 pounds.
 It’s made out of aluminum, so you know it’s lightweight and resistant to corrosion.
 It installs ridiculously easily thanks to the simple, yet ingenious hook design.

 Be sure to hook it on the top rung, so that the bikes have plenty of room to hang without touching the ground.
 Secure them using the straps that come with the rack, and enjoy the journey.
 Of course, you can use a bike lock on top of that just to be sure, as well as to prevent the bike from “falling off” from the back.

 For your peace of mind, the rack comes with the usual Swagman limited lifetime warranty.